Table of Contents

 8. Without God, we can enter a spiritual drought and famine.

 Similarly, when we stray from the Bible and God’s voice we enter into a spiritual drought.
 Our souls are in constant need and without God, we will become thirsty.
-Without God, our thirst will cause us to seek people, objects, activities, and money make us feel complete.
+Without God, our thirst will cause us to seek people, objects, activities, and money, but these will never truly satisfy us.
+When we recognize that only God can quench our spiritual thirst, He will be waiting with open arms.
+Remember, God never runs out of what we need.

 9. Condemnation is not from God.